-I saw 4 engines, but this airplane was made in France, not Seattle.
+I saw four engines, but this airplane is in France, not Seattle.
 Yep, I got TG’d.
 In plain English, the original aircraft scheduled to make this trip has changed to something else.
 It could be worse, at least this flight still had a first class cabin (unlike the experience James had).
 Although the cabin was something designed in a past decade, it was fine for the short trip to Hong Kong.

 Thai Airways Royal First Class on the Airbus 340-600

 Thai Airways A346 First Class Bangkok to Hong Kong

 My flight to Hong Kong was scheduled to be on a 747.
 Thai has two configurations for First Class on the 747; an older layout with 10 seats similar to the A346 seat, and a newer version similar to the A380 seat.
 I had flown on the 747 on this route with an even older recliner configuration before, and I was hoping for the newer seat this time.
 No such luck.
 Anyway, the experience was fine.

 Thai Airways Royal First Class seats on the Airbus A340-600

 Not much privacy in this configuration especially with the 8 seat cabin full.
 The monitor is small, and not very clear, but exterior camera views are always fun.